MicrosoftDocs/msix-docs/msix-src/non-store-developer_updates.md

         }
     }
 ```

-Once you have determined that an update is available, you can queue it up.
+## Download an update

-### Download an update
+Once you've determined that an update is available, you can queue it up.
+The update will be applied the next time your app is shut down and upon restartng the app the new version will be available to the user.

 ```
 //queue up the update and close the current app instance
     private async void CommandInvokedHandler(IUICommand command)